 You may feel a desire for your friend to hug you when you've had a bad day, for example, this is an example of physical attraction.

 Asexual and even aromantic people can experience this form of attraction.
 However, because they don’t experience it along with other attraction behaviors that we may expect of them – because we may experience these things ourselves – this can be confusing.

 The important thing is to communicate with the other person – no matter who they are and what your relationship to them is to establish consent before touching them in ways that could be misconstrued, and to ask them about their feelings before jumping to conclusions.

 To feel an emotional attraction is to want to be emotionally present with another person.
-When you want to share with them the things that you are feeling you feel an emotional attraction.
 You may have this with friends, family or romantic partners - or you may have some level of it with all three.